 Why the upcoming wind power projects in Kenya must be viewed with suspicion

-Of recent times, there have been major announcements in the media about Kenya’s foray into wind power generation.
+Recently, there have been major announcements in the media about Kenya’s foray into wind power generation.
 Several multinationals have made known their ambitious plans to supply the national grid with electric power generated from wind.
 This is based on the fact that wind is a renewable energy source and therefore causes no or minimal impact on the environment.
 With the recent escalation of world crude oil prices and the nuclear disaster at Fukushima in Japan, generation of power from renewable sources makes a lot of sense.

 A dutch consortium is behind the lake Turkana wind power (LTWP) that is installing what will be the largest wind power project in Africa that will generate 310 megawatts (MW) that will be fed into the national grid.
 This is a lot of power considering Kenya’s peak demand stands at 1302 MW.